Brief

 - a new handbook for hikers and climbers ('Matkaspordi Käsiraamat', in

-Estonian, compiled by J. Künnap) contains a section on the history
+Estonian, compiled by J. Künnap) contains a section on the history of mountaineering in Estonia

 2005